 The waiter recommended ordering it medium-rare.
 WOW!
 It was truly one of the best burgers I’ve had in my life, and one of the best burgers you will find in Los Angeles, for sure.

-Had I been alone in my car, I would have covered the burger in napkins and eaten it with my hands.
+Had I been alone in my car, I would have held the burger with napkins.
 But because of the place and because I’m a messy eater, I ate it with utensils.
 The burger was so big that I don’t think eating it with my hands would have panned out.

 The meat was cooked to perfection, it was so juicy and fuII of fIavor.
 The peppered brioche bun was fIuffy, buttery and perfectIy toasted.
 The pepper on top added a subtle yet sharp kick.
-Even the sliced onion was so good.
+Even the sliced onion was a standout.

 My only gripe was the ketchup sauce.
-It was a bit hard to get the ketchup out and I had to tap the bottle multiple times.
-Although Heinz is an American-staple, I was expecting the sauce to be homemade.
+It was a bit hard to get the ketchup out and I had to tap and shake the bottle multiple times.
+Although Heinz is a staple in most restaurants, I was expecting the ketchup sauce at Horses to be homemade.

 The fries were also ridiculously good.
 I had to leave half of them because by the time I had finished my burger, I was so full!
 I had a few before I ate my burger, when they were fresh, straight out of the fryer.
 After I ate my burger, I noticed a slight change in the texture.
 They were harder and definitely not as good as in the beginning.
 That’s why I recommend eating a few fries before diving into the burger.

-The other desserts included gelato, tiramisu and marzipan, but none of those caught my eye, so I didn’t get any dessert that time.
+The other desserts were gelato, tiramisu and marzipan, but none of those caught my eye, so I didn’t get any dessert that time.

 Overall, I really liked Horses.
-The kindness of the staff, the charm of the premises and the great food make for an excellent dinner night in LA.
+The kindness of the staff, the historic charm of the place and the excellent food will make for a memorable dinner night in LA.
 I also read that they’re building an outdoor seating area on the patio!

 Have you been to Horses?
 What was your experience like?